Search This Blog

 October Gardener's Calendar

-Autumn has arrived and it's traditional time for autumn planting.
+Autumn has arrived and it's traditionally time for autumn planting.
 Its also the best time to reposition plants in your garden and of course get your spring bulbs in the ground.
+It's also time to plant your fruit bushes and trees.

 • Time for autumn planting.
 Traditionally this is the very best time in the gardening calendar to plant shrubs, trees and container grown hedging plants.